taylor-cox/metoo-fuckyou/README.md

 "'Is she up and running?'
 'That is such a good way of putting it.'"

+"'Taylor, did you do this thing?'
+'Yes.'
+'Ok, but _only_ this thing?'
+'What a stupid fucking question'"

 ### Part 10.5: Final Word(s)
 They're turning the fucking frogs gay, you know it, the CIA is a scam, they're hiding aliens from us, we're the bad guys, Trump did nothing wrong, Biden is a lizard, CIA killed MLK *and* JFK.